Jaramilloh/DODcicd/README.md

 ## License

-This project is licensed under the (INSERT LICENSE NAME) license.
+This project is licensed under the (AGPL-3.0 license) license.
 For more details, please see the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE) file.

 ## Contact